-- CAFOD partners of other faiths or none.

-- External gender resource agencies or people who are not familiar with CAFOD's approach to gender or with the language and values referred to within the Catholic context.
+- · Partners and allies of other faiths. - External gender resource agencies or people who are not familiar with CIDSE's approach to gender or with the language and values referred to within the Catholic context.
 Catholic social teaching stresses the fundamental dignity of every human being and the preferential option for the poor.

-- CIDSE member agencies' partners and staff.